Microsoft Project – How to Use the Timeline Tool a step by step guide

 Or

-"can you summarise or rollup the plan?
-And can't I just see a timeline?"
+"Can you summarise or roll up the plan?
+And can't I see a timeline?"

-Luckily Microsoft Project 2010 includes a handy snapshot of the entire project Timeline.
+Luckily, Microsoft Project includes a handy snapshot of the entire project timeline.

 Open up your project plan.
 Click the View Tab and look for Split View.
-Tick the Timeline check box. tick the show timeline check box to view the timeline in Microsoft project 2010
+Tick the Timeline check box. tick the show timeline check box to view the timeline in Microsoft Project

 The timeline will appear above the Gantt Chart view.